Hannah Starkey

 Hannah Starkey (born 1971) is a British photographer who specializes in staged settings of women in city environments, based in London.
 In 2019 she was awarded an Honorary Fellowship of the Royal Photographic Society.

-Hannah Starkey: In Real Life is showing at The Hepworth Wakefield until 30 April 2023.
+Hannah Starkey: In Real Life showed at The Hepworth Wakefield in April 2023.

 Biography

 Born in Belfast, Starkey studied photography and film at Napier University, Edinburgh (1992–1995) and photography at the Royal College of Art, London (1996–1997).
 She now lives and works in London.

-Her more recent images have an almost theatrical character, often depicting women in staged settings, for example with a Coca-Cola in a pub or inside a public lavatory.
+Her more recent images have an almost theatrical character, often depicting women in staged settings– for example, with a Coca-Cola in a pub or inside a public lavatory.
 She describes her work as "explorations of everyday experiences and observations of inner city life from a female perspective."